hedygithub/MachineLearning/index.md

  3. Centerated Resduals.
 In linear model, sum of residual equal to zero.
  4. Reduced Variance:
     - R-squared: proportion of variance explained by the ﬁt
+    - Adjusted R-squared: compared with R-squared, it isn’t guaranteed to grow as we add features (due to the n−k denominator that penalizes larger models), and thus can be more useful.
+Other methods for weighing goodness-of-ﬁt against model complexity include the AIC, BIC, and Mallows’s Cp.
  5. Leverage: Slope has the highest sensitivity to points furthest from the mean

  ### Question 1.1: Missing feature
  If you ﬁt a linear model that has some features missing, will your least squares estimates of the reduced model be biased?
  - It will be Biased, unless the omitted features are uncorrelated with the included features.